 Perhaps I should explain the origin of the 'Mondegreen' for those who may not know.
 In the Scottish ballad 'The Bonny Earl of Murray' there's a line which states 'They lay'd him on the green' which was misheard as 'Lady Mondegreen'.
-The Mondegreen was born.
+Thus the Mondegreen was born.

-I've always liked Jane Asher's personal example.
+I've always liked dear Jane Asher's personal example.
 She received a letter addressed to Mr J Nasher, which opened Dear Mr Nasher.
-She rather liked it, so never told the Company of their mistake.
+She rather liked it, so never informed the Company of their mistake.

 There is the popular school hymn which most children sing as 'Gladly my cross-eyed Bear'.